-After purchasing your ticket, you'll be given a password and specific instructions on how to enter the joint so we don't get raided by the fuzz.
+After purchasing your ticket, you'll be given a password and specific instructions on how to enter the joint.
 The start of the event will be held under the guise of a DuBard School Community Meeting, so we appreciate your discretion.

 No, it's all just fun and games, but we thought it would be fun to bring a new themed event to the area for our guests and supporters to enjoy.

 In addition to being a type of event different than any other in our area, it's a fun play on words.
 While you're enjoying a 1920's 'Speakeasy' atmosphere, we're celebrating giving the gift of language and our mission to help children 'speak easy'.